-1. H. P. McKean: Stochastic Integrals, Academic Press, New York and London (1969).
+1. H. P. McKean, Stochastic Integrals (Academic Press, New York and London, 1969).

-- 1. N. Ikeda & S. Watanabe: Stochastic Differential Equations and Diffusion Processes, North-Holland Publishing Company. - 2.
-I. Karatzas and S. E. Shreve: Brownian Motion and Stochastic Calculus (GTM 113), Springer-Verlag. - 3.
-L. C. G. Rogers & D. Williams: Diffusions, Markov Processes and Martingales Vol1 (Foundations) and Vol 2 (Ito Calculus), Cambridge University Press.
+- 1. N. Ikeda & S. Watanabe, Stochastic Differential Equations and Diffusion Processes (North-Holland Publishing Company, 1989). - I. Karatzas and S. E. Shreve, Brownian Motion and Stochastic Calculus, Graduate Texts in Mathematics 113 (Springer-Verlag, 1988). - 3.
+L. C. G. Rogers & D. Williams, Diffusions, Markov Processes and Martingales Vol1 (Foundations) and Vol 2 (Ito Calculus) (Cambridge University Press, 1987 and 1994).

-C10.1b: Brownian Motion in Complex Analysis - Prof. Lyons - 16HT
+C10.1b: Brownian Motion in Complex Analysis - Dr Cass - 16HT

-Part A Analysis.
-At least one of (B10a) Martingales through Measure and (C10.1) Stochastic Differential Equations.
-To have attended both would be desirable.
+Part A Analysis (and Part A Integration for future years), (B10a) Martingales through Measure and (C10.1) Stochastic Differential Equations.

-Randomness plays a key feature in the behaviour of many high dimensional systems and so is intimately connected with applications.
+Randomness plays a key role in determining the behaviour of many high dimensional systems and so is intimately connected with applications.
 However, it also plays a key role in our understanding of many aspects of pure mathematics.
 This course will look at the deep interaction between 2 dimensional Brownian motion and complex analysis.
-At the core of these interactions is the conformal invariance of Brownian motion observed by Levy and the relationship with Harmonic Functions (based on Martingales) first observed by Kakutani and Doob.
+At the core of these interactions is the conformal invariance of Brownian motion observed by Levy and the relationship with Harmonic Functions (based on martingales) first observed by Kakutani and Doob.